elliotwutingfeng/NUSCSMODS/_posts/CS3237/2020-08-26-cs3237-lecture-3-neural-networks.md

 #### Optimiser

 - In NN Optimiser are algo that derive the best set of parameter values that minimise the loss function

+#### Overfitting
+- Data is Consist of two things
+	- Some sort of generator process where the input goes into
+    - Noise